-In preparation in writing the script for Hot Fuzz, writers Edgar Wright and Simon Pegg read a book by film critic Roger Ebert which includes all the clichés from action movies, so they could include them all.
-They include: having a character wake up in a dark hotel room and flick on the light switch without having to fumble for it (Nicholas Angel does this), having a shot of the median lines on a road from a moving camera (used in the sequence when Angel is driving back to London), and having a genial person in charge actually being the bad guy (Frank Butterman is the bad guy and this is the same as the James Cromwell part in L.A.
-Confidential (1997)).
-Other clichés were taken from Mad Max (1979), Lethal Weapon (1987), Man on Fire (2004), Bad Boys (1995) and Chinatown (1974).
+In preparation in writing the script for this film, Edgar Wright and Simon Pegg read a book by film critic Roger Ebert which includes all the clichés from action movies, so they could include them all.
+They include: having a character wake up in a dark hotel room and flick on the light switch without having to fumble for it (Nicholas Angel does this), having a shot of the median lines on a road from a moving camera (used in the sequence when Angel is driving back to London), and having a genial person in charge, actually being the bad guy.
+Other clichés were taken from Mad Max (1979), Lethal Weapon (1987), Man on Fire (2004), Bad Boys (1995), and Chinatown (1974).

-On the day of filming the fight between Michael Armstrong (one of Skinner's thugs), and Nicholas Angel, Simon Pegg's stunt double broke his collarbone and Pegg had to do the fight himself, though he had to be pretty careful.
+On the day of filming the fight between Michael Armstrong (Rory McCann) (one of Skinner's thugs), and Nicholas Angel, Simon Pegg's stunt double broke his collarbone, and Pegg had to do the fight himself, though he had to be pretty careful.